Siege of Fort Detroit: End of the siege

 The fort would hold throughout the summer and fall without much military action from either side since both were keen to avoid losses.
 However, the situation at the fort remained a stalemate, and Pontiac's influence among his followers began to wane.
 Groups of Indians began to abandon the siege, some of them making peace with the British before departing.
-On October 31, 1763, finally convinced that the French in Illinois would not come to his aid, Pontiac lifted the siege and traveled south to the Maumee River, where he continued his efforts to rally resistance against the British.
-Ultimately, Pontiac's unsuccessful attempt to take Fort Detroit and achieve success in his rebellion did not change the status quo relationship between the British and the natives that existed before the conflict.
+On October 31, 1763, finally convinced that the French in Illinois would not come to his aid, Pontiac lifted the siege and traveled south to the Maumee River, where he continued his efforts to rally opposition to the British.

+Ultimately, Pontiac's unsuccessful attempt to take Fort Detroit, along with the wider war led by him, did not change the relationship between the British and the natives that existed before the conflict.
 Native life was greatly disrupted from losing many people and opportunities to invest in other economic activities.
-For the British, this widely ensured that they could focus their attention on the coastal colonies since the backcountry was mostly subdued.
-In time (October 1763), this would result in the Royal Proclamation of 1763 that would signify a change in British policy towards the American frontier that would lead to the American Revolutionary War.
+For the British, this ensured that they could focus their attention on the coastal colonies since the backcountry was mostly subdued.
+In time (October 1763), this would result in the Royal Proclamation of 1763 that would signify a change in British policy towards the American frontier that would play a role in the outbreak of the American Revolutionary War.